 Just keep going.

+That’s it.
+Keep going when you don’t have all the answers.
+Keep going when you feel unqualified.
 Keep going when the fear tells you it’s too late.

 Small, consistent steps — even when they don’t feel “big enough” — are what build momentum and faith.
 Because consistency builds confidence, not the other way around.